tienyuan/wagscore/README.md

 ======================
 * You can search for an area and results are shown and mapped.
 * A score is calculated for search results based on existing categories.
-* Visitors can submit new locations or flag existing locations for review
+* Visitors can submit new locations or flag existing locations for review.
-* Administrators can review and manage locations
+* Administrators can review and manage locations.

 Gems include: